r-forge/exams/jekyll/_posts/tutorials/2017-09-09-installation.md

   sudo apt-get install r-base-core r-base-dev
   ```

-There is a wide variety of interfaces for using R including simply the shell, Emacs, VS Code, or dedicated graphical user interfaces for Windows and MacOS, respectively.
+There is a wide variety of interfaces for using R including simply the shell, Emacs, VS Code, Positron, or dedicated graphical user interfaces for Windows and MacOS, respectively.
 Moreover, RStudio is an open-source cross-platform integrated development environment that facilitates many common tasks for R beginners.

 - **For R beginners:** Go to <https://posit.co/products/open-source/rstudio/> and obtain the "Open Source Edition" of RStudio Desktop.